Q fever

 Death from acute Q fever is rare.

-In 1-5%, Q fever may persist and cause chronic infection.
+In 1% to 5%, Q fever may persist and cause chronic infection.
 Most commonly this affects the heart valves, particularly if there is already underlying valve damage, and can lead to heart failure.
 Chronic bone infection can also occur.

 Up to 20% of those infected develop a post Q fever fatigue syndrome.